medvedi/vimeo/README.md

 2. Add new plugin (For plugin was crteated own Vimeo group)

-3. Select CT and field that will be used for featch random results.
+3. Select CT and field that will be used for fetch random results.

 4. (Optional) Select display mode to render you nodes.